McGill University, MArch

 Kaernten / Austria

-Claudia is the partner of Rick Joy and has been a collaborator to the SRJ team for over 13 years.
+Claudia is the wife and business partner of Rick Joy and has been a collaborator of the SRJ team for over 14 years.

 In 2013, Rick and Claudia co-founded the lighting design consultancy studio, CLL – Concept Lighting Lab, LLC, in which she is creative and managing director, leading all projects - responsible thru implementation – having done so on several award-winning projects.